luised94/lab_utils/images/PROTOCOL.md

 Run every command from `~/personal_repos/lab_utils/images`.

-**Quote every path with single quotes.** Real filenames contain spaces, commas and square brackets, and square brackets are glob metacharacters in bash.
+**Quote every path with single quotes.** Real filenames contain spaces, commas, square brackets, and characters like `& ; | ( ) $ ` `` ` `` `! * ? # ~`.
+Single
+quotes neutralize all of them.
+Note that inside *double* quotes an interactive bash still history-expands `!`, which is one more reason to use single quotes.

 ---

-## 0. The one thing that will catch you out
+## 0. The two things that will catch you out

-**The image opens upside down.** The scan origin is bottom-left, so row 0 of the file is the physical bottom of the gel, and Fiji draws row 0 at the top of the window.
-On screen the gel is mirrored vertically, which means:
+The image is mirrored top-to-bottom on screen.
+The scan origin is bottom-left, so file row 0 is the physical bottom of the gel, and Fiji draws row 0 at the top of the window.
+You do not correct for this: measure the image exactly as it opens, and the pipeline flips it later.

-> **The wells appear at the BOTTOM of the Fiji window, not the top.**

-Everything you measure for the sidecar is measured in this as-opened frame.
-Do not flip it, do not rotate it, do not save it.
-The pipeline handles the flip.

-Use this as a free check on the metadata: whichever end of the window the wells are at tells you the row order directly, without trusting any tag.
-If the wells are at the top instead, the file is not what the pipeline believes it is.
-Stop and say so.
+Identify the orientation by eye before measuring.
+Find the wells (the loading points); migration runs away from them.
+If the wells run down the left or right edge and bands march sideways, the migration axis is horizontal; if the wells run across the top or bottom and bands march up or down, it is vertical.
+Record this in `gel_migration_axis`.
+Do not assume: gels get imaged both ways, and the wells are only faintly visible, so if the thick cast edge of the cassette is clearer, use it to fix the axis and confirm with the wells.

-Second thing, less dangerous but confusing: Fiji renders these files with an inverting lookup table, because the TIFF declares `PhotometricInterpretation = MINISWHITE`.
-Bands look dark on light in Fiji.
+Second, less dangerous: Fiji renders these files through an inverting lookup table, because the TIFF declares `PhotometricInterpretation = MINISWHITE`.
+Bands look dark on a light field.
 Every image this pipeline emits uses a matching reversed colormap, so the two agree.
-If you ever see an image from this pipeline with bright bands on a dark field, something is wrong with the pipeline, not with your file.
+Bright bands on a dark field from this pipeline mean something is wrong with the pipeline, not your file.

 ---